 How To Cast Concrete Serving Trays

 This particular serving tray was made to be used outdoors, but it works quite well inside.
 I came up with the idea after the hubs made a request for something to use outside.
 We do a lot of grilling around here, and we spend a lot of time on our patio/pool area.
 So, functional but also weather resistant were the requirements.
+(FYI – I found some amazing foil packet meals from The Campfire Call.
+These make easy but delicious meals for your grill.)

 Since I love blending opposite elements together – i.e modern with rustic, cool and sleek with warm and textured, etc. – concrete seemed like a good idea.
 If you recall, I recently built a modern/rustic platform bed.
 I wanted to draw inspiration from that, except using concrete instead of wood.
 So, off to the workshop to throw this thing together.